 - Action a: I look at the coin and either flip it or not.
-You see the action, but not the result. - I might choose to flip iff it's $\neg r$, thereby enforcing r. - But then afterwards, I'll know r.
+You see the action, but not the result. - I might choose to flip iff it's $\neg r$, thereby enforcing r. - Afterwards I'll know r and you won't.
 How do I see this in the resulting state? - Solution: Use designated worlds and events: